 PRICE: $20 PER HOUSEHOLD—THIS VIRTUAL CONCERT PREMIERED NOVEMBER 22.
 TICKETS ARE STILL ON SALE WITH VIEWING ACCESS UNTIL DECEMBER 22.
 A PASSWORD AND DIRECT LINK TO THE PERFORMANCE WILL BE EMAILED ON CONCERT DAY.

 The Symphony is thrilled to co-present an inspiring environmental-themed program alongside WildEarth Guardians, with the Santa Fe Botanical Gardens as its venue!
 Revel in the Botanical Garden’s 20 acres of natural beauty, while WildEarth Guardians and The Symphony bring you a curated, Earth-centric program featuring a string reduction of Beethoven’s “Pastorale” Symphony, Jerod Tate’s “Thunder Song” for Timpani, Brenda Romero’s “Native Winds,” plus Mozart, Sinigaglia, and more.
-Native Winds premieres November 22 at 4:00 pm but will be available to view for 30 days.
+Native Winds premieres November 22 at 4:00 pm but will be available to view through December 22.

 Co-presented in partnership with WildEarth Guardians

 Symphony No. 6 in F Major, op.68, “Pastoral” for String Sextet

 David Felberg, Violin; Gabriela Fogo, Violin; Nicolle Maniaci, Violin; Kimberly Fredenburgh, Viola; Christine Rancier, Viola; Melinda Mack, Cello; Dana Winograd, Cello

 Native Winds for Woodwind Quintet